mariamkg00/meds-freshcair-capstone/README.md

 #### Funding

 No additional funding was required for this project.
 Proprietary data was handed off from emLab and while the original acqusition of proprietary required compensation to data providers, no additional data was needed for this project.

-## Intro
-California's ambitious goal to slash GHG emissions by 90% by 2045 marks a significant shift towards sustainability.
-Supply-side policies, such as Senate Bill 1137, which bans new oil and gas wells within 3,200 feet of sensitive areas, signal a commitment to environmental and public health protection.
-To gauge SB 1137's impact accurately, the existing model must be adapted to incorporate this setback distance.
-This capstone project aims to bridge this gap by updating the model and creating accessible educational materials for Californians.
-Objectives include updating the model, predicting well locations and oil extraction using machine learning, and developing a public online app with R Shiny.
-The MEDS capstone group will investigate the effects of the 3,200-foot setback distance on emissions, employment, and health, contributing to the evidence supporting SB 1137.

-## Purpose
-The purpose of this Github repository is to maintain a clear and effective history of working progress in the capstone project.
-This repository contains parts of the data and scripts used to update the well setback distance reflected by the upcoming Senate Bill 1137.

 ## Data structure